 By Brian Tucker

 The Record Company performs at Brooklyn Arts Center April 22nd, bringing their soulful blues rock and roll to town playing from a successful debut and perhaps some new tracks from an album due this summer.
-Their self-titled debut took off like wildfire and caught the attention of John Mayer who invited them to open on his tour.

 Was it your intention to be a trio from the outset or perhaps later add other people?